sulu/sulu-docs/cookbook/change-default-locale-provider.rst

 Configuration
 -------------

-Change the default locale provider service ID to the provider which fulfill your needs.
+Change the default locale provider service ID to the provider which fulfills your needs.

 .. code-block:: yaml